phronmophobic/llama.clj/README.md

 cmake --build . --config Release
 ```

-Next, include an alias that includes the path where the shared library is located:
+Next, include an alias that includes the path to the directory where the shared library is located:
 ```clojure
 ;; in aliases
 ;; add jvm opt for local llama build.